Enabling Solr on Drupal 8

 Add the Search API Pantheon module as a required dependency:

 composer require "drupal/search_api_pantheon ~1.0" --prefer-dist

-git statusto make sure you see the expected result (only two files modified).
-Commit the changes to
+git statusto make sure you see the expected result.
+Commit and push the changes:

 git commit -am "Require drupal/search_api_pantheon ~1.0" git push origin solr